famoser/docs/docs/social/groups.md

 ## ranks (Raoul Schinder)

-describes personas ocurring in most groups
+describes personas occurring in most groups

 assigns roles based on interaction within the group and the environment: